 Help us to become more sustainable

-As a visitor to the SS Great Britain Trust, you can help us improve our environmental impact in the following ways:
+As a visitor to Brunel’s SS Great Britain, you can help us improve our environmental impact by considering some of these options:

 - Leave the car at home.
 Try to cycle, walk or use public transport to reach us where possible.